Latest Working Gravity Forms Discount For – October, 2018

 We also can’t fail to recognize the fact that WordPress Plugin Directory offer you a selection of FREE add-ons for gravity forms.

 When it comes to pricing, the Gravity forms plugin lets you exercise your freedom by letting you choose one of the three packages below…

 1. Gravity Forms Basic ($59/year): can be used on one site only and comes with standard support.
 It gives you access to basic add-ons only, e.g. MailChimp.

 2. Gravity Forms Pro ($159/year): for use with up to 3 sites.
 Also comes with standard support.
 Allows you access to both basic and pro add-ons.

-3. Gravity Forms Elite ($259/year): Use on unlimited number of sites.
+3. Gravity Forms Elite ($259/year): Use on an unlimited number of sites.
 Enjoy priority support.
 Get access to all the basic, pro, and elite add-ons.